laravel/docs/redis.md

 If your Redis server requires authentication, you may supply a password by adding a `password` configuration item to your Redis server configuration array.

-> {note} If you have the Redis PHP extension installed via PECL, you will need to rename the alias for Redis in your `config/app.php` file.
+> {note} If you have the Redis PHP extension installed via PECL, you will need to use [this package](https://github.com/tillkruss/laravel-phpredis) to prevent false positive cache results and rename the alias for Redis in your `config/app.php` file.

 <a name="interacting-with-redis"></a>
 ## Interacting With Redis